Roy-SR-007/Roy-SR-007.github.io/content/contact.md

 <div class="ct-hero">
 <p>
-  If you’d like to discuss research or collaboration, the best way to reach me is email
+  If you’d like to discuss research or collaboration, the best way to reach me is email.
-  <span class="emoji-float">✉️</span>
 </p>
 </div>